 Hungarian Open-Air Theatres Union – Szabadtéri Színházak Szövetsége

 The complex programme enjoyed the political and financial support of the government.
 The ministries in charge of culture and tourism (the Ministry of Education and Culture and the Ministry of Local Government) have a record of joint sponsorship of cultural festivals, which co-operation was extended to backing the registration and rating exercises.
-The interested parties – the professional unions and the supporting ministries – attach the following expectations to the project:
+The interested parties – the professional unions and the supporting ministries – attached the following expectations to the project:

-sounder information about the ever growing and diversifying field of festivals and similar events
+- sounder information about the ever growing and diversifying field of festivals and similar events

-clearer criteria for the decisions on the distribution of public funds
+- clearer criteria for the decisions on the distribution of public funds

-a stronger legitimation and justification of public support to festivals
+- a stronger legitimation and justification of public support to festivals

-improved guidance for private sponsors
+- improved guidance for private sponsors

-better orientation for the general and the professional public
+- better orientation for the general and the professional public

-and ultimately, a rise in the quality of festivals, in all their aspects
+- and ultimately, a rise in the quality of festivals, in all their aspects

 A few clues to this site: